“The Law of Life’s Transmigration”

 And in the long process of time from

-the long past, human desires have
+the long past, people’s desires have

-created many “Good and Evil Habits
+created many “Good and Evil Habits of

-of Desire.”
-Among these, the
+Desire.”
+Among these, the “Evil Habits”

-“Evil Habits” arise from the depths of
+arise from the depths of their

-the subconscious when people and
+subconscious mind when people and

 leaders today emit their desires, and